wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-Transactional-Locking-II.markdown

 result of validation that no other transaction could have possibly committed into the read set of the current transaction.
 It is therefore correct to consider all its read operations taking place at the current time, although the actual reads were performed a few logical ticks ago.
-Note that during incremental validation, no other transaction could commit, otherwise the validation should be retries.
+Note that during incremental validation, no other transaction could commit, otherwise the validation should be retried.
 This is implemented as reading the global counter both before and after validation.
 If the two samples disagree, then some transaction must have committed in-between.
 The validation function should take care of this and retry.